Skill4fun/Skill4fun.github.io/README.md

 <!-- ABOUT THE PROJECT -->
-# My Portfoliio Page 2023
+# My Portfolio Page 2023
 ### About the project

 It's a simple portfolio page game app where you can view my projects and contact details.